VU-DETAIL/vu-detail.github.io/index.md

 ## [**Home**](./) | [People](./people) | [Research](./research) | [Publication](./publication) | [About](./about)

 # News
+* [06/2020] Paper on approximate computation bypass in neural network and image processing applications is accepted to Euromicro DSD 2020!
 * [06/2020] Ph.D. student Dongning Ma is accepted to the DAC 2020 A. Richard Newton Young Student Fellow Program!
 * [04/2020] Dr. Xun Jiao is invited to present and brief in the U.S. Congressional House Energy and Commerce Committee regarding project on COVID-19.
 * [04/2020] Our paper is selected as a **best paper** of SELSE 2020.